Local Search Rankings: The Content Gap Analysis

 - Monthly time investment: 24-48 hours

-That's why successful local businesses either hire dedicated content teams or leverage automated content solutions that maintain quality while ensuring consistency.
+That's why successful service businesses either hire dedicated content teams or leverage automated content solutions that maintain quality while ensuring consistency.

 ## Your Next 30 Days